 - Have A Backup Plan: Bottles tend to open later in the evening.
-If your family is having a Christmas dinner, arrive for the meal and gift-giving, but make plans to exit afterwards.
-There’s nothing wrong with having a back up plan to go to the movies, while the rest of your family continues the evening with drinks.
+If your family is having a Christmas dinner, arrive for the meal and gift-giving, but make plans to exit afterward.
+There’s nothing wrong with having a backup plan to go to the movies, while the rest of your family continues the evening with drinks.
 Make sure to take your own vehicle so you can leave when you want.

 - Limit Time With The Family: While we all love our family, some relatives can create extra stress.
 Don’t let the drama of a nagging aunt or a rude cousin be a trigger for a relapse.
 Spending a limited time with family may hurt someone’s feelings, but it’s better than the alternative.

 - Just Say “No”: It may be an old cliche, but the saying holds true.
 If you know the office Christmas party is going to have an open bar, and you don’t feel confident that you can be around coworkers cracking open beers, don’t go.
 Your sobriety is more important than being seen with people from your office.